Larkybaby/first_web/README.md

 # Practica

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.3.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.3. and this was a solo project to learn the basis of angular and programation in visual code
 ## Development server

 To start a local development server, run: